-Though segmentation work may begin by looking at race and ethnic differences across an entire population of patients - such as all inpatient discharges - patterns of disparities may play out differently for different types of clinical care.
-Prior published work has reported on racial and ethnic differences in scores on the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey measures iii, ^{iv}, ^v but has not looked within clinical service line to explore how patterns may differ.
+Though segmentation work may begin by looking at race and ethnic differences across an entire population of patients-such as all inpatient discharges-patterns of disparities may play out differently for different types of clinical care.
+Prior published work has reported racial and ethnic differences in scores on the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey measures^{3,4,5} but has not looked within clinical service lines to explore how patterns may differ.

 Differences emerge in opportunities to meet patient needs at these more specific clinical levels.
-For example, Table 3 demonstrates that when looking across all inpatient responses, we see that Asian, Black or African American patients and Native American or Alaska Native patients report lower top box scores than the all-patient group for more than half of the measures (including both HCAHPS and Press Ganey items).
+For example, Table 3 demonstrates that when looking across all inpatient responses, we see that Asian, Black or African American patients, and Native American or Alaska Native patients report lower top box scores than the all-patient group for more than half of the measures (including both HCAHPS and Press Ganey items).
 For the Medical service line, those same racial groups report worse experiences though the total proportion of measures underperforming the all-patient group is slightly smaller.
-For the Surgical service line however, the disparity for Asian patients is much more pronounced - Asian patients having surgier report top box scores across 94% of measures.
-And for Maternity care, Asian Patients, Black and African American Patients and Native American or Alaska patients all report lower top box scores for most of inpatient measures.
+For the Surgical service line, however, the disparity for Asian patients is much more pronounced - Asian patients having surgery report top box scores across 94% of measures.
+And for maternity care, Asian patients, Black and African American patients, and Native American or Alaska patients. all report lower top box scores for most inpatient measures.